How to Find Bed Bugs

 Unfortunately, this same tendency to persist in the environment wreaked environmental havoc among species that were never intended to be poisoned with DDT.
 It was considered safe for humans at the time it was extensively in use, an assurance that is no longer considered true.

-Bed bugs had only begun to develop resistance DDT before it was banned in the US.
-DDT is still used in other countries, and recent reports indicate that bed bugs in those areas have begun to develop resistance to the powerful pesticide.
-In fact, one study in Africa indicated that bed bugs actually became more active after being sprayed with the chemical.
+They had only begun to develop resistance DDT before it was banned in the U.S. DDT is still used in other countries, and recent reports indicate that bugs in those areas have begun to develop resistance to the powerful pesticide.
+In fact, one study in Africa indicated that they actually became more active after being sprayed with the chemical.

 Chemicals for Non-Professional Use

-Other than diatomaceous earth, boric acid, and non-residual pyrethrin, there are no pesticides effective on bed bugs that can be applied by a non-professional.
+Other than diatomaceous earth, boric acid, and non-residual pyrethrin, there are no pesticides effective that can be applied by a non-professional.
 Pyrethrin is derived from a type of chrysanthemum and functions as a neuro-toxic contact poison for insects.

 While it is very safe, pyrethrin is, by definition and function, a poison.
 Carefully follow all instructions, warnings and cautions on the label.
-Anecdotal evidence suggests that in some areas, bed bugs have become immune to the pyrethrine compounds available for use by home owners.
+Anecdotal evidence suggests that in some regions bugs have become immune to the pyrethrine compounds available for use by home owners.

-The commonly available “bug bombs” and foggers are ineffective against bed bugs because the released mist of pesticide does not reach into the small, enclosed spaces where the bugs hide.
+The commonly available “bug bombs”and foggers are ineffective because the released mist of pesticide does not reach into the small, enclosed spaces where the bugs hide.

 Chemicals Used by Professionals

-Chemicals available to trained, professional applicators that are effective against bed bugs include benseneacatate, chlorpyrifos, cyfluthrin, fencalerate, hydoprene, permethrin, propoxur, and resmethrin.
+Chemicals available to trained, professional applicators that are effective against these parasites include benseneacatate, chlorpyrifos, cyfluthrin, fencalerate, hydoprene, permethrin, propoxur, and resmethrin.

-Hydroprene has a unique form of action.
-It does not poison bed bugs, but sterilizes the males.
+Hydroprene has a unique form of action; it does not poison the bugs, but sterilizes the males.
 Over time, this drives the population to extinction if unaffected bugs are not brought into the area.

-Many of the professional methods of bed bug control are similar to the methods described above for use by the homeowner.
+Many of the professional methods are similar to the methods described above for use by the homeowner.
 However, the professional receives additional training and has access to methods that are not available to the general public.

 Heat and Cold

-Special heating units may be utilized, which can bring an entire room or unit up to the proper temperature lethal to bed bugs, and maintain that temperature for the proper length of time.
+Special heating units may be utilized, which can bring an entire room or unit up to the proper temperature that is lethal to adults and their eggs.
+The temperature must be maintained for a sustained period.

 Cold treatment may be used for items sensitive to heat.
 Steam treatment may be used for items such as mattress top surfaces, drapes or other items that cannot be easily laundered or treated with pesticides.